kg4zow/remarkable.jms1.info/src/info/calibre.md

     * Standard font: which font "family" to use by default (serif/sans/mono)
     * Default font size: 20px
     * Monospace font size: 16px
-    * At the bottom, under "Page margins", set left/right margins.
-I normally use `54pt` for whichever edge the menu appears on (i.e. Left, if the tablet is set for "right handed"), and `18pt` for the others.
+    * At the bottom, under "Page margins", set the page margins.
+I normally use `72pt` for whichever edge the menu appears on (i.e. left edge, if the tablet is set for "right handed"), and `18pt` for the others.

     ![convert-3.png](../images/convert-3.png)